stackabletech/stackable-utils/release/README.md

 ./release/create-release-tag.sh -t 24.7.0 -w operators # Only add the -p flag after testing locally first

 # monitor the GH actions that build the operator images for success
+# build failures are not yet sent to the #notifications-container-images channel yet.

+# continue with the demos ...
+# create and push the release branch
+./release/create-release-branch.sh -b 24.7 -w demos # Only add the -p flag after testing locally first

 # finally patch the changelog file in the main branch
 # create PRs for all operators